-Progesterone oil is a progestin hormone.
+Progesterone oil is a progestogen hormone.
 It works by restoring a normal balance progesterone.
 This helps to regulate the menstrual cycle and to stop abnormal uterine bleeding that occurs when the body does not make enough progesterone on its own.

 Do NOT use progesterone oil if:

 - you are allergic to progesterone, progesterone-like medicines, benzyl alcohol, or sesame seeds or oil

 - you have a history of certain blood vessel problems; blood clots (eg, in the legs, lungs, eyes); bleeding in the brain or stroke; liver problems; cancer of the breast, ovary, uterus, cervix, or genitals; undiagnosed vaginal bleeding; or miscarriage

 - you are pregnant